flux-capacitor/flux-capacitor/README.md

 [![Build Status](https://travis-ci.org/flux-capacitor/flux-capacitor.svg?branch=master)](https://travis-ci.org/flux-capacitor/flux-capacitor)
 [![JavaScript Style Guide](https://img.shields.io/badge/code%20style-standard-brightgreen.svg)](http://standardjs.com/)

-- Works like <a href="https://github.com/reactjs/redux" rel="nofollow">Redux</a>, but in the backend and with persistent data
+- The flux capacitor works like <a href="https://github.com/reactjs/redux" rel="nofollow">Redux</a>, but in the backend and with persistent data
-- Not a new kind of database, but storage service on top of popular databases
+- A store to handle database write access
-- Provides complex features with little effort (see [*No code* is good code](#no-code-is-good-code))
+- Complex features come with little effort (see [*No code* is good code](#no-code-is-good-code))
-- Isomorphic reducers: Can re-use the store's reducers in the frontend!
+- Isomorphic reducers - Can re-use backend code in the frontend!
 - Great for critical data, collaborative software and debugging

 Check out the 👉 [**Sample App**](https://flux-capacitor-notes.now.sh/) to see the flux capacitor in action.